andrejbauer/mathematics-and-computation/README.md

 with full LaTeX math support by [MathJax](https://www.mathjax.org), and submitted as a pull request.

+I do **not** accept sponsored posts, paid links, or any form of marketing and branding.

 ### Help updating old posts

 Ther 141 posts prior to August 2019 were ported from the old Wordpress server by